30K Course

 30K Course Description

 After a sharp right turn onto the Davis Gulch Road, a trail appears down the embankment to the left.
-The trail skirts the outside of the fence enclosing the old shooting range (parking lot and trailhead) and begins a climb up some gentle switchbacks to Rodney Meadow.
+The trail skirts the outside of the fence enclosing the Old Shooting Range (parking lot and trailhead) and begins a climb up some gentle switchbacks to Rodney Meadow.
 In the meadow, the course stays straight ahead past two right turns.
 Continue past the TR Trail for about 50 yards to a left turn onto the Roger Fuchs Trail.
 Stay on Roger Fuchs for about 50 yards to a right turn onto the Rent Money/Rodney Ridge Trail.
-This trails takes several switchbacks climbing to the junction with the Pinchot Trail.
+This trail takes several switchbacks climbing to the junction with the Pinchot Trail.
 The connection from Rent Money to Pinchot is straight ahead, crossing the old Rodney Ridge Trail.
 The Pinchot Trail winds down the slope to intersect the TR Trail.
 Take a left turn on the TR Trail.

-Following course markings from the aid station, follow the road for 20 yards and find the Evans Trail on the west side of Orofino Gulch Road.
+Following course markings from the aid station, find the Evans Trail on the west side of Orofino Gulch Road.
 Take this trail, cross the bridge and follow it up to the ridge to an intersection with the Black Forest Trail.
 At this 4-way intersection, take a gentle left turn and follow the trail (Black Forest) across the meadow.
 It connects to the Wakina Sky Gulch Road.
 Turn left onto the road and continue on the road for about 100 yards.
-The Stairway to Heaven trail Trail veers up the slope to the right.
+The Stairway to Heaven Trail veers up the slope to the right.
 Follow this trail up several long switchbacks to the ridge, keeping left at the first junction.
 Stay on the ridge to Wakina Sky Meadow, turn right on the Wakina Sky Trail (aka Goat) and continue west into the trees and many switchbacks down to Grizzly Gulch Road.

 Estimated average time to complete the 30K